globocom/megadraft/docs/customization.md

 ### Handling too many plugins

 By default, plugin buttons are shown on a vertical sidebar.
-This may be a bit cumbersome when there is a lot of enabled plugins.
+This may be a bit cumbersome when there are a lot of enabled plugins.

 To overcome this, the prop `maxSidebarButtons` limits the number of buttons displayed on the sidebar.
 When the limit is reached an extra button will appear